 A. The ADA requires that service animals be under the control of the handler at all times.
 Service dogs must not stray far away from their handler, unless retrieving an item needed for them.
-Under control also means that a service animal should not be allowed to bark repeatedly in a lecture hall, theater, library, or other quiet place.
-However, if a dog barks just once, or barks because someone has provoked it, this would not mean that the dog is out of control.
+The service animal should not be allowed to bark repeatedly.
+However, some animals may trained to alert their handler by barking.